vmware/terraform-provider-vra/examples/project/README.md

 * Setup [zone](examples/zone/README.md)

-Once the information is added to `terraform.tfvars`, the zones can be created via:
+Once the information is added to `terraform.tfvars`, the project can be created via:

 ```shell
 terraform init